KleberVales/english-study/README.md

 ### 9.2 Comparative
 ### 9.3 Superlative

-She is the fastest runner in the competition.
+She is the fastest runner in the

 This is the most efficient database framework for our project.